moment/momentjs.com/docs/moment/04-displaying/17-inspect.md

 ---

 Returns a machine readable string, that can be evaluated to produce the same moment.
-Because of the name its also used in node interactive shell to display objects.
+Because of the name it's also used in node interactive shell to display objects.

 ```javascript